Passenger pigeon: Migration and social behavior

+These flocks were frequently described as being so dense that they blackened the sky and as having no sign of subdivisions.
+The flocks ranged from only 1.0 m above the ground in windy conditions to as high as 400 m.
+These migrating flocks were typically in narrow columns that twisted and undulated, and they were reported as being in nearly every conceivable shape.
+A flock was also adept at following the lead of the pigeon in front of it, and flocks swerved together to avoid a predator.

 The passenger pigeon was one of the most social of all land birds.
 Estimated to have numbered three to five billion at the height of its population, it may have been the most numerous bird on Earth; researcher Arlie W. Schorger believed that it accounted for between 25 and 40 percent of the total land bird population in the United States.
 The passenger pigeon's historic population is roughly the equivalent of the number of birds that overwinter in the United States every year in the early 21st century.
 Even within their range, the size of individual flocks could vary greatly.
 In November 1859, Henry David Thoreau, writing in Concord, Massachusetts, noted that "quite a little flock of [passenger] pigeons bred here last summer," while only seven years later, in 1866, one flock in southern Ontario was described as being 1.5 km wide and 500 km long, took 14 hours to pass, and held in excess of 3.5 billion birds.
 Such a number would likely represent a large fraction of the entire population at the time, or perhaps all of it.
 Most estimations of numbers were based on single migrating colonies, and it is unknown how many of these existed at a given time.
 American writer Christopher Cokinos has suggested that if the birds flew single file, they would have stretched around the Earth 22 times.